 Stage 3 – Titles & Outlines

 Armed with your topic and keywords, it’s time to start shaping up that new blog piece.
 First order of business?
-Generate a great title for your post.
+Generate an excellent title for your post.

 A few things to keep in mind: